Chris Roberts is back at work after last week’s Dogfighting Module reveal to answer more questions about Star Citizen.

 Can NPCs follow player-made factions?
 Organisations will be able to hire NPCs to work for them along with normal players.
 As an example you can hire NPC crew members but they won’t be coming up and asking to join an organisation.

 Characters will have localised damage which Chris says will be “decent in the first person stuff” and they have med packs and a med bay.
 There will also be a family tree for characters and if you did something notable it would be in the Galactipedia which would then talk about your history including family tree.

 There will be large scale dynamic events in Star Citizen such as military conflicts or even on a smaller scale a natural disaster.
 There will be events in which players can be affected.

 There will be jump routes that larger ships will not be able to pass through which they think will “make it interesting”.
 How this is going to work is still not decided but it’s being looked at.

-Another week and another round of questions has been answered and there’s been some decent answers from Chris.
+Another wave of questions has been answered and there’s been some decent answers from Chris.
 The more that gets discussed about Star Citizen the more you realise the huge scale of this project.
 With the Dogfighting Module just around the corner the backers and fans must be getting rather excited.

 You can watch Chris go through the questions below and he shows off a lethal-looking knife that was sent to him by fans.
 Not really sure what they’re trying to say with that gift.Related to this article